Osher Günsberg: Network 10

 Günsberg has appeared on Studio 10, The Project, All Star Family Feud, Thank God You're Here, Celebrity Joker Poker, Good News Week, Ready Steady Cook, Celebrity Name Game and Chris & Julia's Sunday Night Takeaway.

-In 2003, Günsberg became co-host (with Channel [V] co-star James Mathison) of Australian Idol on Network Ten.
+In 2003, Günsberg became co-host (with James Mathison) of Australian Idol on Network Ten.
 For this role, Günsberg was nominated for the Silver Logie in 2004.
 After Mathison announced that he was moving on to other projects, Günsberg hosted the seventh season of Australian Idol solo in 2009.
 He was also the compere of Network Ten's game show The Con Test.

 He appeared on a celebrity episode of the Australian version of Ready Steady Cook in October 2005.
 As a committed vegan, his recipe ideas were not extremely well received by the audience.
 According to Günsberg, the audience's response when he revealed tofu on the menu, was "similar to the look you see on peoples [sic] faces when they view two dogs rooting on the side of the road — puzzled, curious, but all together uncomfortable."

 He was one of the co-hosts of the televised Australia Day Eve celebrations on 25 January 2006.
 In October 2006, he was a contestant on the Australian comedy TV Show, Thank God You're Here, and played in Celebrity Joker Poker, winning $10,000 for charity.
 In 2007, he hosted The Con Test.
 In February 2007, he appeared as himself on the soap opera Neighbours.
 From 2007–09, he co-hosted the Sydney New Year's Eve telecast alongside Kim Watkins and Fuzzy.

 Günsberg also narrated the Network 10 / Cordell-Jigsaw productions, Bondi Rescue and the second season of Recruits.
 He was a contestant in Season 2 Episode 34 of Good News Week that aired on Channel 10 on 14 September 2009.
 He has been an occasional guest host for Charlie Pickering and was a regular contributor to The Project.
-Since 2013, he has been the host of the reality television series The Bachelor Australia.
-Since 2015, he has been the host of the reality television series The Bachelorette Australia.
+From 2013–2023, he was the host of the reality television series The Bachelor Australia.
+From 2015–2021, he was the host of the reality television series The Bachelorette Australia.

 In 2017, Günsberg made a cameo appearance as himself on episode 4 of Offspring.
 Günsberg assumed his role as The Bachelor Australia host on Offspring and popped up in a kitchen scene with Nina (played by Asher Keddie).
 He offered Nina some friendly advice as she hosted a dinner party with her boyfriend Harry (played by Alexander England) and his ex-girlfriend Georgie (played by Emily Barclay).

-Since 2018, he has been the host of the reality television series Bachelor in Paradise Australia.
+From 2018–2020, he was the host of the reality television series Bachelor in Paradise Australia.

 In July 2019, it was announced that he will be the host of the music talent show The Masked Singer Australia.